MehmetZorlu07/remote-mentoring/wiki/plan.md

 * **Week 10**
   * Implement the remaining features in must have part of Moscow Principles (3 features)
 * **Week 11 [PROJECT WEEK]**
+  * Start improving the User Interface.
+  * Implement the features in should have part of Moscow Principles
+  * Start planning the evaluation.
 * **Week 12 [PROJECT WEEK]** Status report submitted.
+  * Continue improving the UI.
+  * Continue implementing the Moscow Principle features.

 ## Winter break